 “Summer is now a happy and healthy cheeky 15-month-old baby.
 But I am so, so scared to have another baby.
 Next time I’ll be a little more prepared!”

-- ‘I gave birth in isolation as a Covid close contact’
+- Birth Story: ‘I gave birth in isolation as a Covid close contact’

 Got your own birth story you’re itching to tell?
 We’re always on the lookout for new stories to feature.
 Submit your birth story.